 Migraine and tension headaches

-NICE UK (National Institute for Health and Care Excellence) recommend acupuncture for the treatment of migraines and persistent tension-type headaches.
-They state a course of up to 10 sessions over a 5-8 week period maybe beneficial in preventing chronic tension-type headaches.
+NICE UK (National Institute for Health and Care Excellence) recommend acupuncture for the treatment of migraines, persistent tension-type headaches and the temporomandibular joint pain (CG150).

 With what other medical conditions can acupuncture help?